 Home

-aiCubicle is all about Artificial Intelligence & associated technologies, human-machine singularity and the direction it will take at a philosophical level.
+aiCubicle is about Artificial Intelligence and associated technologies, human–machine singularity, and the philosophical direction this evolution may take.

-It is about understanding where this field is today, and maybe getting hands-on to understand the technology.
-It is about understanding the massive shift that is underway in all walks of life, musing over the next generation use cases, and what it means to us as we develop a powerful "species" of AI driven machines.
+It focuses on understanding where the field stands today, and in some cases getting hands-on to better understand the technology itself.
+It also explores the massive shift currently underway across all walks of life—reflecting on next-generation use cases and what this transformation means for us as we develop an increasingly powerful “species” of AI-driven machines.

-Tomorrow's AI driven ecosystem is not complete without critical emerging support technologies like the Internet of Things (IoT), Blockchain, Cloud Computing and Quantum Computing.
+Tomorrow’s AI-driven ecosystem will not be complete without critical emerging support technologies such as the Internet of Things (IoT), Blockchain, Cloud Computing, and Quantum Computing.

 Artificial Intelligence